ryankwhitcomb/tabled/README.md

 # tabled
-A simple, opinionated formatter for displaying collections in a table-like format for JVM languages.
+A simple, customizable formatter for displaying collections in a text-based, table-like format for JVM languages.